Autogenesis: A Self-Evolving Agent Protocol: Comparison with Other Protocols

-\textbf{Multi-Agent}: This dimension captures whether the protocol natively supports multi-agent composition beyond ad-hoc application logic.
-Autogenesis supports multi-agent configurations as part of a broader system substrate, enabling coordinated execution with traceability and evolution-ready state.
-A2A provides direct support for agent-to-agent collaboration.
-MCP does not address multi-agent orchestration as a protocol concern.
+\textbf{Multi-Agent.} \projectname supports multi-agent configurations as part of its system substrate, enabling coordinated execution with traceability and evolution-ready state.
+A2A directly supports agent-to-agent collaboration.
+MCP does not treat multi-agent orchestration as a protocol-level concern.

-\textbf{Tracer/Observability}: Observability refers to whether the protocol provides native mechanisms to record execution traces (inputs/outputs, intermediate decisions, tool calls, state transitions) for debugging, evaluation, and learning signals.
-Autogenesis includes protocol-level tracing to support auditable evolution.
-A2A and MCP typically leave tracing to application-level implementations, which can lead to inconsistent observability.
+\textbf{Execution Tracing.} \projectname provides protocol-level trace capture over inputs, outputs, intermediate decisions, and tool calls.
+These traces provide the learning signals required for auditable evolution.
+A2A and MCP leave tracing to application-level instrumentation, which can lead to inconsistent observability across deployments.

-\textbf{Memory as Resource}: This dimension reflects whether memory is explicitly modeled and managed as a protocol-level component.
-Autogenesis treats memory as a first-class resource (e.g., readable/writable state with explicit interfaces), enabling persistent improvement and reproducible evolution.
-A2A and MCP generally do not prescribe a memory management protocol, leaving memory to external systems.
+\textbf{Memory as Resource.} \projectname models memory as a first-class protocol resource with explicit read and write interfaces, state, and version lineage.
+This enables persistent cross-task improvement and reproducible evolution.
+A2A and MCP do not prescribe a memory management protocol and instead delegate persistence to external systems.